charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 - Use Opus Clip to place the b-roll with AI quickly
 - Export and download

+### Package for short-form
+- Take long form video
+- Put into Opus Clip and AI makes the short versions
+- Download / Upload to youtube

 ### Package for long-form
 *Process needs finalising*
 - Create thumbnail: **Brand consistency via a five-minute LoRA.** Drop 10–20 headshots into **“Train Flux LoRA – Portrait Trainer”** ($2 per run).
 In ~5 min you get a lightweight LoRA you can bolt onto FLUX.1 and generate endless thumbnails featuring _your_ face, perfectly on-brand. https://chatgpt.com/c/683efb74-11f0-800a-9601-05aeef14b036
 - Upload to Youtube
-- Put into substack
-- Send once per week

-### Package for short-form
-- Take long form video
-- Put into Opus Clip and AI makes the short versions
-- Download
-- Schedule to instagram ??? via Opus, yourself, other tool?

 ---

 ### Review

 See above to do Positive, Negative and Next and answer your hypotheses.

+---

+### Later

+- Put long-form video or shorts in substack and share to email subscribers

 ---